DIAGNijmegen/website-content/content/pages/projects/imagio.md

 IMAGIO will leverage IO in the clinical setting to improve the cancer survival outcomes, through minimally invasive, efficient, and affordable care pathways for three disease states: liver cancer, lung cancer and sarcoma.
 In IMAGIO, top innovators in MedTech and Pharma will mature the next-generation IO imaging across the full spectrum, from pre-clinical developments to impact validation in clinical trials.
 IO and immunotherapy expertise will be leveraged from top MedTech and Pharma partners covering the full value chain of oncological care – to provide cancer patients access to safe, fast, and effective care.

+For more information about the overall project, please visit the [IMAGIO project website](https://imagioproject.eu/).

 ## Our contribution
 We will contribute to the project by developing AI/ML-based early detection, patient stratification and individualized treatment planning algorithms for lung cancer.